cmchurch/nevadaneon_LSTA/README.md

     * PULLED THESE AS INCLUDES AND THEN PROCESSED UNR SERVER-SIDE, CALLS DOWN FROM THOUSANDS TO 10s
 3. (RESOLVED) Need to figure out best way to serve images (do I want to cache and serve locally, or just do it cross-domain)
     * DECISION: store only URLs to the resources at UNLV and keep UNR app layer asset light
-4. METADATA MERGE #THE MERGE RECURSIVE doesn't work because it's not making a properly formed CSV -> need to go line by line so that empty keys still get a blank value, or fix it in code after the merge (after line 182, we have the wrong number of lines, causing import to fail
+4. (RESOLVED) METADATA MERGE #THE MERGE RECURSIVE doesn't work because it's not making a properly formed CSV -> need to go line by line so that empty keys still get a blank value, or fix it in code after the merge (after line 182, we have the wrong number of lines, causing import to fail
+5. 07-08-21: Got the metadata merge working, and I've successfully imported a test batch and got it to allow sorting on whether it's "lit" or "unlit."
+There are two things, though, that might cause an issue:
+        * If an NNN item has children that are different than the parent (i.e. parent node is lit, but children are unlit), this could cause an issue with filtering
+        * The PHO items don't have that metadata
+    * The first of these is a bigger issue, because it goes back to how we want to handle the child nodes (which only happens in the NNN collection).
+Right now, I'm folding the children into the parent, but maybe we should keep them as separate?